Why claim your business on GoogleMyBusiness?

 Search results will appear in a list as well as on the map, and from those choices you can choose the business you’re trying to claim.

 If none of these results match your business, you can simply click “Add Your Business.”
-(You will then be prompted to choose your business type: storefront (restaurants, hotels, etc.), service area (taxi service, delivery, etc.), or brand (products, brands, causes, etc.).
+You will then be prompted to choose your business type: storefront (restaurants, hotels, etc.), service area (taxi service, delivery, etc.), or brand (products, brands, causes, etc.).

 Step 3.
 The next step is verification.

-Just like when you claim your Yahoo Local listing, you’ll also have to verify to Google that the business you’re claiming ownership of is really yours.
+You will have to verify to Google that the business you’re claiming ownership of is really yours.
 The verification code will be mailed to you – this takes one to two weeks – and once you’ve entered the code into your account, then you’ll finally be able to start managing your local business information on Google.
 Congrats!

 Frequently Asked Questions about Google My Business

 What if I am trying to claim and manage multiple business locations?